Sorceress II: The Temptress

 Sorceress II: The Temptress is a 1996 erotic horror film directed by Richard Styles.
-It was presented as a sequel to Sorceress and, like the 1995 film, featured Julie Strain in the main role, but it was in fact unrelated to the first film in terms of plot and characters.
+It was presented as a sequel to Sorceress.
+Luke the 1995 film, featured Julie Strain in the main role; in fact, it was unrelated to the first film in terms of plot and characters.
 The film was poorly received.

 Plot

 A brood of women practicing black magic try to lure a man into their sexual escapades in order to steal his soul.